puddle-predict/puddle-predict.github.io/index.md

 Puddle Predict is currently under development.
-Contact TODO if you would like to be notified when it is released.
+Contact allenokullo.c@gmail.com if you would like to be notified when it is released.

 ### Screenshots